Resources for Employees

 No. Flexible Work Arrangement Agreements are not required for approved leaves of absence, including sabbatical.

-Supervisors are responsible for evaluating the suitability of FWA’s for each position within the unit they supervise.
-If you and your supervisor are unable to reach an agreement as to the suitability of an FWA for your position, you may request that a member of the Employee & Labor Relations Team join a discussion with you and your supervisor to help facilitate conversation and where possible, generate additional ideas.
+Supervisors are responsible for evaluating the suitability of flexible work arrangements for each position within the unit they supervise.
+If you and your supervisor are unable to reach an agreement as to the suitability of an flexible work arrangement for your position, you may request that a member of the Employee & Labor Relations Team join a discussion with you and your supervisor to help facilitate conversation and where possible, generate additional ideas.

 The language used in this page should not be constructed as creating a contract of employment between Oregon State University and employee.